What we review

 - Revisit our 2013 End of Life Care Case Study

 - Scope an approach to monitor health outcomes for people with mental health and addiction issues.

-What’s Working, What’s Not is our second, and latest report.
+What’s Working, What’s Not is our second and latest publicly available report.
 It reviews the performance of the South Australian health system over the period 2011-2014.
 To read a short overview of this report, please click here.

-Reflecting on Results was our inaugural report, reviewing the performance of the South Australian public health system over the period 2008-2010.
+Reflecting on Results is our inaugural report, reviewing the performance of the South Australian public health system over the period 2008-2010.